Noah Lisle: 2023

-To kick off his 2023 season, he made his debut in the 2023 Formula 4 UAE Championship for Xcel Motorsport.
-Lisle scored his first point in the series with a tenth place at the first race of the second round at Kuwait Motor Town and scored his first podium in the series two races later, with a third place.
-These are the only points he would score in the championship, and placed 19th in the drivers championship with 16 points.
+To kick off his 2023 season, Lisle made his debut in the 2023 Formula 4 UAE Championship for Xcel Motorsport.
+Lisle only achieved two points finishes, both at the same round at Kuwait Motor Town, a tenth place in the first race and a sole podium in the final race.
+He ended the championship in nineteenth.

 Lisle remained in British F4 for 2023, but switched to Rodin Carlin.
 His season started with a double pole in Donington Park after Louis Sharp's times were deleted, before taking his first single-seater win during the third race in dominant fashion.
 After missing the Brands Hatch round, Lisle returned to the podium in Snetterton, before winning once again in Thruxton during the second race.
 A third and final victory followed in Silverstone, having made a late pass on Deagen Fairclough to steal the win.
 He finished the season tenth in the standings, with 156 points, three wins and five podiums.

 Lisle also competed in a dual campaign in Spanish F4 with Rodin Carlin.
 With a best finish of fifth and multiple points finishes, he finished 11th in the standings, with 44 points.